 - Enter the name of the backup file in the Filename field.
-Optionally, select the Browser icon (ellipsis) to the right to navigate into a directory and select a file that will contain the archive. - Use the drop-down listbox next to Role name to specify a role with connection privileges on the selected server.
+Optionally, select the Browser icon (ellipsis) to the right to navigate into a directory and select a file that will contain the archive. - Use the Encoding drop-down listbox to select the character encoding method that should be used for the archive.
+Note: This option is visible only for database server greater than or equal to 11. - Use the drop-down listbox next to Role name to specify a role with connection privileges on the selected server.
 The role will be used for authentication during the backup.